Byron/gitoxide/README.md

   * [ ] `gix tool open-remote` open the URL of the remote, possibly after applying known transformations to go from `ssh` to `https`.
   * [ ] Open up SQL for git using [sqlite virtual tables](https://github.com/rusqlite/rusqlite/blob/master/tests/vtab.rs).
 Check out gitqlite as well.
 What would an MVP look like?
 Maybe even something that could ship with gitoxide.
-  * [ ] A [syncthing] like client/server application.
-This is to demonstrate how lower-level crates can be combined into custom applications that use only part of git's technology to achieve their very own thing.
-Watch out for big file support, multi-device cross-syncing, the possibility for untrusted destinations using full-encryption, case-insensitive and sensitive filesystems, and extended file attributes as well as ignore files.
-  * [ ] A truly awesome history rewriter which makes it easy to understand what happened while avoiding all pitfals.
+  * [ ] A truly awesome history rewriter which makes it easy to understand what happened while avoiding all pitfalls.
 Think BFG, but more awesome, if that's possible.
   * [ ] `git-tui` should learn a lot from [fossil-scm] regarding the presentation of data.
 Maybe [this](https://github.com/Lutetium-Vanadium/requestty/) can be used for prompts.
   * [ ] Can markdown be used as database so issue-trackers along with meta-data could just be markdown files which are mostly human-editable?
 Could user interfaces be meta-data aware and just hide the meta-data chunks which are now editable in the GUI itself?
 Doing this would make conflicts easier to resolve than an `sqlite` database.
       * ~~A git-backend for `sqlite` which should allow embedding sqlite databases into git repositories, which in turn can be used for bug-trackers, wikis or other features, making for a fully distributed github like experience, maybe.~~

+### Ideas for Spin-Offs

+* [ ] A system to integrate tightly with `git-lfs` to allow a multi-tier architecture so that assets can be stored in git and are accessible quickly from an intranet location
+  (for example by accessing the storage read-only over the network) while changes are pushed immediately by the server to other edge locations, like _the cloud_ or backups.
+Sparse checkouts along with explorer/finder integrations make it convenient to only work on a small subset of files locally.
+Clones can contain all configuration somebody would need to work efficiently from their location, and authentication for the git history as well as LFS resources make the system secure.
+One could imagine encryption support for untrusted locations in _the cloud_ even though more research would have to be done to make it truly secure.
+* [ ] A [syncthing] like client/server application.
+This is to demonstrate how lower-level crates can be combined into custom applications that use only part of git's technology to achieve their very own thing.
+Watch out for big file support, multi-device cross-syncing, the possibility for untrusted destinations using full-encryption, case-insensitive and sensitive filesystems, and extended file attributes as well as ignore files.

 [syncthing]: https://github.com/syncthing/syncthing
 [fossil-scm]: https://www.fossil-scm.org